What Is Deductible?

 How this site works

-Each page answers one specific question — like “Is home internet tax deductible?” — and explains who it applies to, when it’s deductible, and when it’s not.
+Each page answers one specific question — like "Is home internet tax deductible?" — and explains who it applies to, when it's deductible, and when it's not.
+Most pages include Schedule C line references, worked examples, and a recordkeeping checklist.

 Start here (60-second guide)

-If you’re trying to figure out whether something is tax deductible, the fastest way is to treat it like a checklist.
+If you're trying to figure out whether something is tax deductible, the fastest approach is to treat it like a checklist.
 This site is organized as simple yes/no/depends lookups so you can quickly narrow down what applies to your situation.

 2. Read the short answer (yes/no/depends) to set expectations.